CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong description that clearly communicates what the skill does (diagnose and fix skill execution issues), lists specific problem types it addresses, and provides explicit trigger terms.
-It uses proper third-person voice and is concise without being vague.
-The only minor note is that 'Universal skill diagnosis and optimization tool' is slightly grandiose but is immediately backed up with concrete specifics.
+This is a strong skill description that clearly communicates its purpose, lists specific capabilities with concrete issue types it addresses, and provides explicit trigger terms.
+It uses proper third-person voice throughout and is concise without being vague.
+The only minor note is that 'Universal skill diagnosis and optimization tool' is slightly grandiose but is immediately backed up with specific details.

 DimensionReasoningScore